 An applicant may be denied admission if the conditions for unconditional and probationary admission have not been met.

 Educational Leadership and Policy Studies offers coursework and field experiences leading to Superintendent Certification.
 Upon completion of superintendency coursework, a passing score on the Superintendent Examination for the Certification of Educators in Texas (TExES), and evidence of Principal or equivalent certification, candidates will be recommended to the State Board for Educator Certification (SBEC) for issuance of the certificate.
+Currently courses are offered in a cohort format beginning each Fall and concluded in the following Summer.

 The Ph.D. in Public and Urban Administration with an emphasis in educational leadership and policy studies prepares candidates for key administrative positions in educational institutions, for upper-level management positions in public- and nonprofit-sector organizations and for teaching and research positions in institutions of higher education.
 The School of Public and Urban Affairs (SUPA) and the Department of Educational Leadership and Policy Studies, College of Education (COEd), teach the program jointly.
 Interested students should first contact the SUPA Ph.D.
 Advisor at 817.272.3071, Fax 817.272.5008 or E-mail: firstname.lastname@example.org.
 Visit www.uta.edu/supa for more information.